 The path to the kernel image may vary depending on the platform being used.
-The filename below can be changed to suit your taste, but the stem of the filename should be vmlinux to be compatible with the automatic setup of the boot process described in the next section.
+The filename below can be changed to suit your taste, but the stem of the filename should be vmlinuz to be compatible with the automatic setup of the boot process described in the next section.
 The following command assumes an x86 architecture:

-'''

-cp -v arch/x86/boot/bzImage /boot/vmlinux-2.6.35.4-lfs-6.7
+cp -v arch/x86/boot/bzImage /boot/vmlinuz-3.1-lfs-7.0

-'''